 Polycystic ovary syndrome (PCOS) is a hormonal disorder, that often causes infrequent, irregular or prolonged menstrual periods.
-The ovaries develop numerous small collections of fluid — called follicles — and may fail to regularly release eggs.
-This can lead to challenges with conception and pregnancy.
+The ovaries develop numerous small collections of fluid (or “follicles”), which often causes failures in regularly releasing eggs.
+This can lead to challenges with ovulation, conception and pregnancy.
 Women with PCOS have a hormonal misbalance with elevated levels of androgens (testosterone, DHEAS, and androstenedione) associated with hair loss and hair thinning in a diffuse pattern across your scalp.

 Hormones in PCOS hair loss

-Such elevated levels of testosterone convert into DHT – dihydrotestosterone – a by-product whose aim is to fight local inflammation to the body.
-As certain parts of our body remain inflamed, DHT are rushing to the rescue trying to fix the problem.
+The issue with elevated levels of testosterone is that it converts into DHT – dihydrotestosterone – a by-product of testosterone whose aim is to fight local inflammation to the body.
+As certain parts of our body are inflamed, DHT are rushing to the rescue trying to fix the problem.
 It’s trying to do a good thing, but ultimately DHT is what leads to thinning hair in women with PCOS.

 A number of theories exist, two of the more prominent ones is gravity theory and inflammation theory.
-Blood flow plays a key role in both of them.
-Since it is through blood that nutrients get delivered to the follicle to enable it to grow healthy hair.
-The theory on “genetic predisposition” is less reliable, since the genes responsible for the enzyme behind DHT conversion are not associated with AGA.
-And frankly speaking… it is very “easy” to blame the genes for things that science struggles to find a sound explanation…
+Blood flow plays a key role in both of them: since it delivers nutrients to the follicle in order for it to grow healthy hair.

-This three-step process leads to hair follicle minituarisation, effectively “suffocating” the follicle, as the hair root receives less and less oxygen and nutrients due to decrased blood flow.
+This three-step process leads to hair follicle minituarisation, effectively “suffocating” the follicle, as the hair root receives less and less oxygen and nutrients due to decreased blood flow.
 This results in a vicious circle where the less nutrients hair follicle receives, the smaller it becomes, thus the less nutrients and blood supply a reduced follicle needs, and so on.
 Eventually this leads to hair thinning and hair loss.

 Gravity theory of hair loss

-Our body already produces less subcutaneous fat with age, but the extra DHT that is “sent” to help the hair growth, actually further erodes a cushioning layer of subcutaneous fat, which makes it harder the hair follicle to grow.
-This process removes the soft cushioning beneath the hair follicle, making it harder for hair root to reach the blood vessels and receive nourishment for healthy growth.
+Our body already produces less subcutaneous fat with age, but the extra DHT that is “sent” to help the hair growth, further erodes a cushioning layer of subcutaneous fat.
+It makes it harder the hair follicle to grow.
+This process removes the soft cushioned “bed” beneath the hair follicle, making it harder for the hair root to reach the blood vessels and receive nourishment for healthy growth.
 Hair follicle never reaches maturation.
 And, due to its smaller size, it asks for less blood, and less nutrients, thus accelerating the hair follicle minituarisation process.